opentelekomcloud/docs/cce/user-guide/granting-cluster-level-permissions-(iam-fine-grained-authorization).md

 ## Step 3: Log In and Verify Permissions<a name="section1953761017615"></a>

-After the IAM user is created, use the username and identity credential to log in to the public cloud, and verify that the IAM user has the permissions defined by the  **CCE Viewer**  policy.
+After the IAM user is created, use the username and identity credential to log in to the cloud, and verify that the IAM user has the permissions defined by the  **CCE Viewer**  policy.

-1. On the public cloud login page, click  **API Login**  in the upper right corner.
+1. On the cloud login page, click  **API Login**  in the upper right corner.
 2. Enter the account name, username, and password, and click  **Log In**.

-    -   The account name is the name of the public cloud account that created the IAM user.
+    -   The account name is the name of the cloud account that created the IAM user.
     -   The username and password are those set by the account when creating the IAM user James001.
 You will be prompted to change the initial password at initial login.

     If the login fails, contact the entity owning the account to verify the username and password.
 Alternatively, you can reset the password.